mkner/robo-time/docs/functions.rst

    converts angular rotational rate in radians per second to degrees per second

-  :param  rad: -angular rotational rate in radians per second
+  :param  rad: angular rotational rate in radians per second

   :return: angular rotational rate in degrees per second
+  :rtype: float

+.. function::  boundTo2pi(angle)

+  bounds angle into one circular rotation of 2 pi radians (360 degrees) so even if input is spinning perpertually to an even greater (or lesser) angle, the output is contained into only one equivalent full circular rotation of 2 pi radians (360 degres)

+  :param  angle: angle in radians

+  :return: bounded angle in radians
   :rtype: float